Sparse High-Dimensional Vector Autoregressive Bootstrap

 \section{Introduction}

-We introduce theory for bootstrapping the distribution of high-dimensional means of sparse, finite order, stationary vector autoregressive (VAR) processes.
+We introduce theory for bootstrapping the distribution of high-dimensional means of sparse, finite order, stable vector autoregressive (VAR) processes.
 For an $N$-dimensional vector of time series $\bx_t=(x_{1,t},\dots,x_{N,t})^\prime$, we provide an approximation for the distribution of $\max\limits_{1\leq j\leq N}\abs{\frac{1}{\sqrt{T}}\sum\limits_{t=1}^T x_{j,t}}$, where the number of variables $N$ is potentially much larger than the sample size $T$, and can asymptotically grow faster than $T$.
-This prototypical statistic is commonly considered in high-dimensional settings, see e.g. the closely related work of \cite{CCK13}, \cite{CCK17}, \cite{zhang2017gaussian}, \cite{chernozhukov2020nearly}, \cite{giessing2020bootstrapping}, or the review by \cite{chernozhukov2022high}, who investigate the properties of this estimator for independent data.
-In this paper, we extend these results to high-dimensional linear processes, including stationary VARs.
-Related work in time series settings include \cite{zhang2018gaussian}, who provide Gaussian approximations in the general framework of functional dependence of \cite{Wu05}.
+This prototypical statistic is commonly considered in high-dimensional settings, see e.g.~the closely related work of \cite{ChangZhengZhouZhou2017}, \cite{CCK13}, \cite{CCK17}, \cite{chernozhukov2020nearly}, \cite{chernozhukov2022high}, \cite{giessing2020bootstrapping}, \cite{zhang2017gaussian}, or the review by \cite{chernozhukov2022high} who investigate the properties of this estimator for independent data.
+In this paper, we extend these results to high-dimensional linear processes, including stable VARs.
+Related work in time series settings include \cite{ChangChenWu2024}, \cite{CCK2019}, \cite{ChiangKatoSasaki2021}, \cite{kurisu2024}, \cite{ZhangCheng2014bootstrapping}, and \cite{zhang2018gaussian}, who provide Gaussian approximations under various forms of dependence.